-This Cream Cheese Frosted Carrot Cake Loaf is made-from-scratch deliciousness.
-It’s what happens when carrot cake and sweet breads collide.
-Just like quick breads, loaf cakes are terrific for smaller group events such as brunch, coffee or tea parties with friends The classic sweet cream cheese frosting adds just the right touch.
+This Cream Cheese Frosted Carrot Cake Loaf Cake is made-from-scratch deliciousness.
+It's what happens when carrot cake and sweet breads collide.
+Just like quick breads, loaf cakes are terrific for smaller group events such as brunch, coffee or tea parties.
+The classic sweet cream cheese frosting adds just the right finishing touch.

 - If you're baking for someone who isn't very fond of raisins or walnuts you can leave them out without any other adjustments needed.
 I enjoy the chewiness the raisins add to the batter along with the shredded coconut and toasted walnuts.